 Nadia Creve Coeur

-Nadia Creve Coeur is a Research Program Assistant at Women in International Security.
+Nadia Creve Coeur is a Senior Program Assistant at Women in International Security.
 Nadia is a B.A. candidate in International affairs with a concentration in conflict resolution at the George Washington University's Elliott School of International Affairs.
 Her research interests include UN Peacekeeping, terrorism, counter-terrorism strategy, and gender-based violence.
 Nadia has experience working with the Baltimore City State's Attorney's Office in the special victim's unit.
 Most recently, Nadia researched measuring UN peacekeeping success with the Global Governance Institute in Brussels, Belgium.
 In addition to her intern experience, Nadia conducted independent research on Western indigenous radicalization at the School for International Training in Geneva, Switzerland.

 Find a list of former WIIS staff and fellows here.